 Like the nearby Speedway, Route 66 Raceway is family-friendly and hosts several family-themed days throughout the year.
 Kids love getting up close to the track and having fun meeting the racers and seeing their hot rods up close.

 Though the ticket and administration offices are not open to the public for walk-up assistance, you can always call the office for more information about upcoming events, races, tickets, and private events.
 Tickets are available online for all currently listed events.

 See Related: Fun & Best Route 66 Attractions to Visit

 Address: 20 South Eastern Ave., Joliet, IL 60433

 Built in 1873, this National Historic Landmark offers an attractive location for exploring, relaxing, or experiencing the historical significance of the estate and its surrounding grounds.

 The interior is beautifully designed and historically preserved, offering more than 16,800 square feet and 40 rooms to explore, each with an ornately carved fireplace.
 The main floor of the Jacob Henry Mansion is the most elaborate, with stunning black walnut and oak, which was hand-rubbed to achieve its unique satin finish.

 The Jacob Henry Mansion Estate is one of the most historic buildings in the region and was awarded the Architecture Award at the American Centennial Celebration in Philadelphia in 1876.
-Stop by the Jacob Henry Museum to see firsthand the beautiful architecture and design of this historical site in Joliet, Illinois.
+Stop by the Jacob Henry Museum to see firsthand this historical site’s beautiful architecture and design in Joliet, Illinois.